officelifehq/docs/docs/documentation/operate/time-tracking.md

 ## Submitting a timesheet

-When you are satisfied with your timesheet, you can simply submit the timesheet for validation, and the timesheet will be marked as `Waiting for approval`.
+When you are satisfied with your timesheet, you can  submit the timesheet for validation, and the timesheet will be marked as `Waiting for approval`.

 ![](./img/time-tracking-dashboard-waiting-for-approval.png)